10 Amazing Personal Branding Examples for Design Inspiration

 Her site shows off 100% authenticity in design and dishes out 100% real talk in content.

-From colour to copy, her platforms are inspirational, light-hearted, and upbeat, using images and stories of real people to help her connect with her audience.
+From colour to copy, her personal branding examples are inspirational, light-hearted, and upbeat, using images and stories of real people to help her connect with her audience.

 9 – Nadine Ijewere